microsoft/AI-Pex-for-SDC/Week5/Readme.md

 ---

 Completing **Week 5** subjects will equip you with operational excellence in deploying, managing, and scaling AI workloads in secure production environments, accelerating your AI-driven business growth and setting a strong foundation for the long-term success of your AI initiatives.

+## Agentic AI and AgentOps
+AI agents take generative AI a crucial step forward, enabling systems to perform sophisticated tasks autonomously or in partnership with employees.
+From analyzing shipping invoices to managing customer returns, agents tackle tasks around the clock, streamlining essential workflows.

+Think of agents as specialized digital co-workers, each trained specifically to handle critical duties—from tracking supply-chain logistics to guiding technicians with real-time product updates.

+Agents, equipped with memory capabilities, permissions management, and secure access to tools like Teams and PowerPoint, can maintain context and continuity across tasks.
+For IT and human resources, Employee Self-Service Agents ease everyday support requests.
+In sales and logistics, dedicated agents proactively organize leads, monitor inventory, and generate insights.

+This growing AgentOps movement represents a fundamental shift in how tasks are carried out in every industry.
+As AI autonomously handles complex assignments clearly and consistently, human roles evolve toward strategy, creativity, and collaboration—ensuring productivity and innovation for the future workplace.

+### Patterns for AI Agents:

+- **Reflection:**
+  Agent reviews and critiques its own outputs to iteratively identify improvements and enhance output quality.

+- **Tool Use:**
+  Agent leverages external resources (e.g., web search, APIs, databases, code execution) to retrieve, process, or analyze additional information and take external actions.

+- **Planning:**
+  Agent formulates structured, multi-step procedures toward achieving complex goals, and sequentially executes these steps (e.g., outline → research → draft → refine).

+- **Multi-Agent Collaboration:**
+  Multiple agents coordinate, delegate tasks, engage in dialogue, evaluate each other's contributions, and synthesize diverse perspectives to achieve superior, collaborative outcomes.

+- **Memory & Knowledge Retention:**
+  Agent maintains a structured memory of past experiences, interactions, and data, enabling continuous learning and adaptation through reuse and recall.

+- **Adaptive Goal Management:**
+  Agent dynamically prioritizes, updates, and manages objectives based on emerging insights, environmental changes, or updated conditions.

+- **Human-in-the-Loop Integration:**
+  Agent regularly collaborates, coordinates, or solicits input from human experts, integrating human oversight or guidance to refine outputs and decision-making.